MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 ## Try with sample data

-Use these instructions to create a container and database in Cosmos DB.
+Use these instructions to create a container and database in Cosmos DB for testing purposes.

 1. [Download HotelsData_toCosmosDB.JSON](https://github.com/HeidiSteen/azure-search-sample-data/blob/main/hotels/HotelsData_toCosmosDB.JSON) from GitHub to create a container in Cosmos DB that contains a subset of the sample hotels data set.